Mawul4j/Offline-Estimators-and-Data-Processing/README.md

 TO DO:

-Update with the doubly-robust estimator
+Update with the doubly-robust estimator.

+Note:
+Complete code will be available when paper appear online!